 Thesis title: The Cluelessness Argument

 I'm interested in "cluelessness" - the idea that we know only a tiny proportion of our actions' total consequences.
 More specifically, I'm investigating whether cluelessness poses a threat to consequentialism, and how it might affect the decision-making of effective altruists.
+I also have broader interests in epistemology, decision theory, and philosophy of religion.

 'Second-Personal Theodicy: Coming to Know Why God Permits Suffering by Coming to Know God Himself'.
 International Journal for Philosophy of Religion.
 Forthcoming. https://doi.org/10.1007/s11153-020-09763-x